user683/HNLMRec/README.md

 {
     "item_id": "-0TffRSXXIlBYVbb5AwfTg",
     "summarization": "Young adults, especially those in their 20s and 30s who are looking for a unique dining experience with a modern twist on traditional Indian food, may enjoy IndeBlue.
-     Additionally, individuals seeking a fun night out with friends or a special occasion celebration would also be a good fit.",
-    "reasoning": "The business's categories include Cocktail Bars, Nightlife, and Event Planning & Services, indicating that it caters to young adults who are looking for a lively atmosphere.
+Additionally, individuals seeking a fun night out with friends or a special occasion celebrationwould also be a good fit.", "reasoning": "The business's categories include Cocktail Bars, Nightlife, and Event Planning & Services, indicating that it caters to young adults who are looking for a lively atmosphere.
 The user feedback highlights the restaurant's modern take on traditional Indian food, which may appeal to those seeking something new and exciting.
 Furthermore, several users mention enjoying happy hour specials, live music, and a fun night out with friends, suggesting that IndeBlue is suitable for groups of young adults."
 },
 ```
 For the generation of **user profiles**, readers also need to construct the input JSON, as shown below: